Erase or Hide? Suppressing Spurious Unlearning Neurons for Robust Unlearning: The Existence of Spurious Unlearning Neurons

 \section{The Existence of Spurious Unlearning Neurons}

-We hypothesize that shallow unlearning alignment is driven by the emergence of new neurons, spurious unlearning neurons, which act to suppress target knowledge rather than erase it.
-To determine a key indicator of spurious unlearning neurons, we employ an attribution method to assess whether target knowledge has been genuinely removed from the language model parameters.
+We hypothesize that shallow unlearning alignment arises when neurons evolve to negatively contribute to the target knowledge during unlearning, while the original knowledge-bearing neurons remain intact.
+Therefore, we define \textit{spurious unlearning neurons} as those that adapt to suppress the output probability of target knowledge after unlearning.
+To identify such neurons, we employ an attribution method \citep{yang2023mitigating} to assess whether target knowledge has been genuinely removed from the model’s parameters.
 Specifically, we measure changes in both positive and negative influences of neurons and compare them to determine which direction of influence is predominantly reinforced.

 \paragraph{Quantifying Knowledge.} We use an attribution method \citep{yang2023mitigating} to quantify the influence of neurons on specific knowledge from a language model.
 The contribution of an $i$-th neuron to the representation $h$ in a particular layer, in predicting an output text $y$ given an input text $x$ using a language model $P_{\theta}$, is defined as follows: